-It can be easy to write off disengaged students as unsavable, or even to write off ‘student engagement’ as a concept for teachers with more time on their hands.
-But by taking a dive into this topic, you’ve shown motivation to motivate.
+It can be easy to write off disengaged students as unsavable or even to write off ‘student engagement’ as a concept for teachers with more time on their hands.
+But by diving into this topic, you’ve shown motivation to motivate.
 And that’s motivational!

 You’ve taken the right step towards improving your students’ learning.
 Here’s why it makes so much sense to have student engagement strategies in the classroom:

 - 53% of American students are not engaged or actively disengaged in lessons.
 (Gallup)

 - By the end of the 2020 academic year, 1.3 million students had stopped engaging because of the switch to distanced learning.
 (Remind)

 - Engaged students are 2.5x more likely to conclude that they get excellent grades in school.
 (Gallup)

 Disengagement is an epidemic, but there are always techniques to stop it.
 The tips below will help you rekindle your student’s innate curiosity to learn, whether offline or online, using online learning student engagement techniques.

 The four techniques below are the quickest and easiest ways to capture student interest.
 They require very little work to set up and they’re easily understandable for all levels of your students.